 To put that in perspective, Apple was worth more than second-place ExxonMobil plus the entire net worth of Google at the time.
 Not bad for a company that had fallen to $12.88 a share on September 29, 2000.

 Apple stock breaks records

 Apple hasn’t exactly renounced its winning ways since then.
 It became the first publicly traded U.S. company to pass the $700 billion, $800 billion and $900 billion valuations.
-Earlier this year, it became the first U.S. company to vault past the $1 trillion mark.
+Last year, it became the first U.S. company to vault past the $1 trillion mark.

-At time of writing, AAPL is trading at $225.90, although it’s not fair to compare this with Apple’s $700 price tag due to a 7-to-1 stock split since then.
+At time of writing, AAPL is trading at just below $220.
+However, it’s not fair to compare this with Apple’s $700 milestone from 2012, due to a 7-to-1 stock split in 2014.
 Now why didn’t we invest in Apple back in 2000 or before?